On this page you can out all the information you need to know about community testing and testing for school pupils, staff and their bubbles.

 Community testing uses rapid lateral flow devices which helps identify those people who are infectious but asymptomatic and unaware that they might be spreading the disease, so that we can trace their contacts, support them to isolate and prevent transmission to others.
 Identifying infectious individuals early, and those they have been in close contact with, and then isolating them can significantly reduce transmission of the virus and break transmission chains.

 Who is the test for?

-Community testing is aimed at working age members of our community aged 18-65.
+Community testing is open to everyone as people are being encouraged to take regular tests to help prevent outbreaks and get back to a more normal way of life.
 Young people are welcome to join the community testing programme but under 16s must be accompanied by an adult.
 Children under the age of 12 will need an adult to help with carrying out the swab test.

 What is the test like?

 Lateral Flow Test (LFT) detects the presence or absence of coronavirus by applying a swab or saliva sample to the device’s absorbent pad.
 The sample runs along the surface of the pad, showing at the end a visual positive or negative result dependent on the presence of the virus.

 Bassetlaw has community testing sites at the following locations:

 Retford Town Hall

 Retford, DN22 6DB